BiancaHaux/Cart/README.txt

 This code works with php 7+

+Please run composer to create autoload file and phpunit test dependencies: composer require --dev phpunit/phpunit ^9

-It can be run with the basic php dev server for testing: php -S localhost:PORT
+Application can be run with the basic php dev server for testing: php -S localhost:PORT

-The composer is taking care of autoloading of classes.
-A new autoload file can be created by running: composer dump-autoload -o
+New autoload file can also be created by running: composer dump-autoload -o